mtanca/chocolateshop/README.md

 this will display the results of all tests run.
 Note: test files write to an in-memory temp file rather than disk to avoid overwriting production data.

+Please also note that these two commands also load the required files from the environment rake task to make the program work.
+As a result they must be used to run and test the program.

 ### Error in Test?